-Have you ever wondered how the NCIDQ test questions for IDFX and IDPX are created?
+Have you ever wondered how the NCIDQ test questions are created?
+Or scored?

-It's a common question we receive here at Qpractice and in the study group, especially during exam season.
+These are common questions we receive here at Qpractice and in the study group, especially during exam season.

-Every 5 years, CIDQ conducts a practice analysis.
+Every five years, CIDQ conducts a practice analysis.

-First, a panel of testing and industry experts work with interior design professionals to develop an overall plan for the exam.
+First, a panel of testing and industry experts works with interior design professionals to develop an overall plan for the exam.

 CIDQ uses this feedback to define which subjects or areas of practice are most important to measure.
-These topics align with skills relevant to current practice and important to daily job tasks.
-This knowledge distinguishes a NCIDQ certificate holder as a competent professional interior designer.
+These topics align with skills relevant to current practice and essential daily job tasks.
+This knowledge distinguishes an NCIDQ Certificate holder as a competent professional interior designer.

 CIDQ uses the results of the practice analysis to develop the weight and scoring of different content areas on the exam, called a blueprint.

-Questions are developed following standards and guidelines for professional certification exams.
-These standards include those set by the American Educational Research Association, the American Psychological Association, the National Council on Measurement in Education and the American Educational Research Association.
+All NCIDQ test questions are developed following standards and guidelines for professional certification exams.
+These standards include those set by the American Educational Research Association, the American Psychological Association, the National Council on Measurement in Education, and the American Educational Research Association.

-Writing questions is an involved and time consuming process.
-CIDQ assembles a team of volunteer interior designers who work together with testing and subject matter experts to make sure that the questions are valid and fair.
+Writing questions is an involved and time-consuming process.
+So CIDQ assembles a team of volunteer interior designers who work together with testing and subject matter experts to ensure that the questions are valid and fair.

-I was selected to serve on a prior Writer's Workshop and I can attest to the fact that creating the questions is a laborious task.
+I was selected to serve on a prior Item Writer's Workshop, and I can attest that creating the questions is a laborious task.

 - creating the question